rishitareddy07/Movie-Analysis---IMDB-data/README.md

 Step 2 : Open Talend and setup your database connections and input file connections When the connections are successful run jobs.

-Step 3 : Perform Visualizations in Tableau and PowerBI Refer to Tableau workbook for checking visualizations and new use cases will be added soon.
-Microsoft PowerBI file to be added soon.
+Step 3 : Perform Visualizations in Tableau
+Refer to Tableau workbook for checking visualizations.